-Martin Row Crops is a fifth-generation family farm located in central Missouri.
-The farm began with diversified crops and livestock but is now focused on row crops and a cow-calf operation.
-Brian began his portion, which is now 35 percent of the operation, in 2003 while still in high school.
-Since then, he has been working to expand crop acres while also providing an independent crop consulting service for other growers.
+Brian Martin farms 35 percent of Martin Row Crops in Centralia, Missouri.
+He is a fifth-generation farmer on a family farm that once focused on diversified crops and livestock, but now features row crops and a cow-calf operation.
+Brian entered the partnership in 2003 while still in high school and continues to grow his part of the farm while also providing independent crop consulting services for other farmers.

 “I joined the Soil Health Partnership in 2017 because of my interest and passion for soil conservation and so that we can show that these management practices have a long-term economic benefit to our industry and future generations,” Brian said.

-As much as anything, Brian has benefitted by learning from other growers also in the partnership, best practices and sharing of ideas.
+As much as anything, Brian has benefitted by learning from other farmers also in the partnership, best practices and sharing of ideas.
 He says that some of these practices have improved water infiltration rates and soil porosity on his farm.
 However, many of the metrics measuring improvement can take many years to change.
-So, it’s a long-term process.
+It is a long-term process.

 “Ultimately, I believe it is very important that we share what we’re doing with end-users and consumers as often as possible,” Brian said, “and that we are ever striving to become more efficient and environmentally conservative, as well as sustainable.”